openhab/org.openhab.binding.zwave/doc/vda/dimmer3_0_0.md

 ![Vitrum III EU Dimmer product image](https://www.cd-jackson.com/zwave_device_uploads/475/475_default.jpg)

-The Vitrum III EU Dimmer does not permanently listening for messages sent from the controller - it will periodically wake up automatically to check if the controller has messages to send, but will sleep most of the time to conserve battery life.
-The wakeup period can be configured in the user interface - it is advisable not to make this too short as it will impact battery life - a reasonable compromise is 1 hour.
-The wakeup period does not impact the devices ability to report events or sensor data.
-The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

 ## Overview

 When the device is in the stand-alone mode and is not included in a Z-Wave network the illuminated ring around the touch keys will light red for a moment when passing from one mode to another.